-Water and sewer rates increased in late 1995, 1999, 2005 and 2007-2010 to fund the repayment of the water and wastewater treatment facilities and water system improvements financed through the PFA loan program.
-For the first time in the last five years presented, sufficient revenues were generated in the Water Fund to cover the costs associated with the facilities, as demonstrated by 2010 operating income of \$ 51,157 in the Water Fund.
-The Sewer Fund had an operating profit during one of the previous five years; however, it operated at a loss of \$ 16,582 in 2010, an improvement from the 2009 operating loss of \$ 35,102.
+Water and sewer rates increased in late 1995, 1999, 2005 and 2007-2011 to fund the repayment of the water and wastewater treatment facilities and water system improvements financed through the PFA loan program.
+For the second time in the last five years presented, sufficient revenues were generated in the Water Fund to cover the costs associated with the facilities, as demonstrated by 2010 and 2011 operating incomes of \$51,157 and \$167,037, respectively, in the Water Fund.
+For the second time in the five years presented, the Sewer Fund had an operating profit, generating \$71,568 in 2011.

-The operating trends of the Water and Sewer Funds are illustrated in graphs 11 and 12.
-Operating expenses of the Water Fund decreased 0.3% in 2010.
-Operating revenues increased 10.4% in 2010 primarily due to an increase in rates and increased usage during the year.
+The operating trends of the Water and Sewer Funds are illustrated in Graphs 11 and 12.
+Operating expenses of the Water Fund increased 3.7% in 2011.
+Operating revenues increased 20.9% in 2011 primarily due to a change in the rate structure in 2011.